 Uganda is a safari destination with ten parks plus wildlife reserves of one kind of another and home to Mountain Gorillas, Chimpanzees, and Golden Monkeys.
 It is and has been the Pearl of Africa.

 We give you the latest and up-to-date information about Security, Health Concerns such as Ebola, latest Visa Procedures.
-Border-Crossings and politically motivated demonstration should they occur
+Border-Crossings and politically-motivated demonstrations should they occur.

 We are a Tour Operator, but we live and work in Uganda, have families here, and share many of the same concerns that you.